The inertial Jacquet-Langlands correspondence

-By the discussion after theorem~\ref{types}, the normalizer~$\bJ(\lambda_K)$ equals $L^\times J_K$.
+By the discussion after theorem~\ref{types}, the normalizer~$\bJ(\lambda_K)$ equals $(K^+)^\times J_K$.
 The representation~$\lambda_K$ extends to $K^\times J_K = \pi_K^\bZ \times J_K$ by letting~$\pi_K$ act trivially, and since $\bJ(\lambda_K) / K^\times J^1_K$ is cyclic of order~$e(F[\beta] / F)$ it also extends to~$\bJ(\lambda_K)$.
-However, as $F[\beta] / F$ might be wildly ramified, we can't normalize the extension via the order of the determinant as in proposition~\ref{p-primarywideextension} anymore.
-We will refer to any representation obtained by inducing one of these extensions from $\bJ(\lambda_K)$ to~$G_K$ as a \emph{$K$-lift} of~$\pi$.
-These are all supercuspidal irreducible representations of~$G_K$.
-The ambiguity in the definition will not affect arguments concerning the inertial class.
+However, as $F[\beta] / F$ might be wildly ramified, we cannot normalize the extension via the order of the determinant as in proposition~\ref{p-primarywideextension}.
+We will refer to any representation obtained by compactly inducing one of these extensions from $\bJ(\lambda_K)$ to~$G_K$ as a \emph{$K$-lift} of~$\pi$.
+These are all supercuspidal irreducible representations of~$G_K$ with the same inertial class, hence the ambiguity in the definition will not affect arguments concerning the inertial class.

 \paragraph{} Let~$\tau$ be a $K$-lift of~$\pi$.
-The representations~$\pi$ and~$\tau$ are related via their characters, through a formula due to Bushnell and Henniart in the context of essentially tame endo-classes (see~\cite{BHJL} section~6).
+The representations~$\pi$ and~$\tau$ are related via their characters, through a formula due to Bushnell and Henniart in the context of essentially tame endo-classes (see~\cite[Section~6]{BHJL}).
 Recall that~$\pi$ contains a maximal simple type $(J_\theta, \lambda)$ constructed from~$[\fA, \beta]$, and that $T = \Fbetaur$.

 \begin{thm} Let $\zeta \in \mu_K$ generate the field~$K$ over~$F$, and let~$u$ be an elliptic, regular and pro-unipotent element of~$G_K$.
 Then

 where~$\chi$ is evaluated at~$\zeta$ via any $\be$-linear isomorphism $\iota: \bk \to \be_{n/\delta(\Theta_F)}$, where~$\bk$ is an $\be$-algebra via $\iota(\Theta_E)_T : \be \to \bt$. \end{thm}